The following databases contain journals on Anthropology

 Stanford Encyclopedia of Philosophy. (online since 2006).

 Annual Report on International Religious Freedom.
-U.S. Depatement of State.
+U.S. Department of State.

 Mythologies. compiled by Yves Bonnefoy; a restructured translation of Dictionnaire des mythologies et des religions des sociétés traditionnelles et du monde antique prepared under the direction of Wendy Doniger.
-1991.
-Reference BL 311 .D513 1991.
+BL 311 .D513 1991 NMU Books (Library upper floor).

 Norton Anthology of World Religions.
-BL74.N67 2014.
+BL74.N67 2014 NMU Books (Library upper floor).
 Looks at the 6 major international religions in 2 volumes.
 Volume 1: Hinduism, Buddhism, Daoism; Volume 2: Judaism, Christianity, Islam.

 Society for the Anthropology of Religion.
 Formed in 1997 to facilitate teaching and research in the anthropological study of religion.
 This includes anthropological approaches to religion from all the subdisciplines: cultural anthropology, archaeology, physical anthropology, etc. Their website has a list of publications.
 Additionally, Archaeolink contains a list of resources.